-I’ve jokingly expressed more than a few times how I’d be better off living with animals instead of having to deal with people.
-Now that I write this, I’m wondering if I was serious…Anyways, I’ve never had a bunch of associates, but I did and still do have a few that I genuinely consider friends.
+Making friends has never been a priority for me.
+As an introvert, I’ve always enjoyed and valued my alone time more than anything else.
+In fact, I have jokingly expressed on more than a few occasions how I’d be better off living with animals instead of having to deal with people!
+Dealing with others can take us there sometimes.
+Because of my introverted ways, I’ve never had a bunch of associates, but I did and still do have a few that I genuinely consider friends.

 Side note: I feel like we throw the term “friends” around way too loosely.
 After all, just because you interact with someone daily doesn’t mean that they are your friend and vice versa.
 Here’s to being more intentional with our words!

 Being that my family has moved from place to place over the last 17 years, there were times I’ve had to force myself into meeting new people, which has surprisingly led to some lasting and precious relationships.
 In my younger years, I was very timid and introverted.
 It would take everything within me to walk up to someone and strike up a conversation.